ibrahimimg/Deploying-the-Neighborly-App-with-Azure-Function/README.md

 ## Project Overview
 Building and deploying cloud native applications:

-In this project, we are going to build an app called "Neighborly".
+In this project, we are going to build an app called "Neighborly" using microservice architecture.
+Microservices are an architectural approach to building applications where each core function, or service, is built and deployed independently.

 Neighborly is a Python Flask-powered web application that allows neighbors to post advertisements for services and products they can offer.
-The Neighborly project is comprised of a front-end application that is built with the Python Flask micro framework.
-The application allows the user to view, create, edit, and delete the community advertisements.
+The project is comprised of a front-end application that is built with the Python Flask micro framework.
+It allows the user to view, create, edit, and delete the community advertisements.

 The application makes direct requests to the back-end API endpoints.